Vermont & NH Auto Loans

 - Northern Lights can assist you in determining the true market value of your purchase as well as your trade.

-- Northern Lights offer some of the most attractive rates in the area along with great services like GAP Insurance, Life and Disability, and Mechanical Warranty often times at a fraction of the price of a dealership.
+- Northern Lights offer some of the most attractive rates in the area along with great services like GAP Insurance, payment protection which may include involuntary unemployment, and Mechanical Warranty often times at a fraction of the price of a dealership.

 What You Get!